BilalShahid13/PersistentBottomNavBar/README.md

 ## Features

-- Persistent Bottom Navigation Bar.
+- Highly customizable `persistent` bottom navigation bar.
 - Ability to push new screens with or without bottom navigation bar.
 - Includes platform specific behavior as an option (specify it in the two navigator functions).
 - 8 styles for the bottom navigation bar (includes BottomNavyBar style).